Your Church Building

 Care of Churches

-Care of Churches incorporates the work of the DAC (Diocesan Advisory Committee), Mapping services with GIS (Geographic Information Service) and the Southwell & Nottingham Church History Project, and is now part of the Parish Support Department.
+Care of Churches incorporates the work of the DAC (Diocesan Advisory Committee), Mapping services with GIS (Geographic Information Service) and the Southwell & Nottingham Church History Project.
 The Diocesan Advisory Committee for the Care of Churches is a statutory body established by enactment by Parliament of variously dated and revised Faculty Jurisdiction Measures & Rules.
 The DAC operates within a Constitution approved by Diocesan Synod in accordance with the above legislation.

 The DAC acts as an advisory body on matters affecting places of worship and, in particular to give advice on the:

 - grant of faculties